 The Goethe-Zertifikat B1 is a German course for young people and adults.
-It certifies that candidates are independent users of the German language and corresponds to the third level (B1) on the six-level scale of competence laid down in the Common European Framework of Reference for Languages (similar to an AS Level).
+It is a world-recognised qualification and certifies that candidates are independent users of the German language and corresponds to the third level (B1) on the six-level scale of competence laid down in the Common European Framework of Reference for Languages.
+It is similar to an AS Level / half an A-level.

 Who is this course suitable for?